carolwanjohi/github-user-lookup/README.md

 This requires internet connection.

 You can also clone this repo.
-If you do so you will require to get an Access Token from GitHub.
+If you do so you will require to get an Access Token from GitHub and **place the Access Token in a .env file**.

-### How to get a GitHub Access Token
+### Creating Personal Access Tokens
+* Visit the _Settings_ area of your GitHub account.
+* Select Personal Access Tokens from the sidebar, and hit Generate New Token.
+* GitHub will offer a list of options **Do not select any**.
+These grant read/write permissions and access to personal data.
+Finally, select **Generate Token**.

+### Setup Instructions
+* Place your token in the **.env file** at the top level of your directory.
+* Create a .gitignore file.
+* Include .env in .gitignore.

 ## Known Bugs